What Do You Learn in Computer Science?

 The three types of web development include:

-- Back-end web development: The role of back-end developers is writing code and building the logical parts of the entire website.
-It focuses primarily on back-end logic, databases, servers, and APIs.
+- Back-end web development.
+The role of back-end developers is to write code that constructs the underlying systems of a website or web app.
+It focuses primarily on databases, servers, and application programming interfaces (APIs).

-- Full-stack web development: The development of the front-end and back-end is known as full-stack web development.
-The full-stack web developer generally has a working knowledge of web design, web development, database, and website debugging.
+- Full-stack web development.
+The combination of front-end and back-end development is known as full-stack web development.
+Full-stack developers have a comprehensive knowledge of web design and development, database management, and website debugging.

 Computer Science Skills

-Because computer science is such an in-demand career, gaining the right skills is important for individuals wanting to showcase their talent in today’s competitive job market.
-Key skills employers look for are:
+Since computer science is such an in-demand career, gaining the right skills is important if you want to showcase your talent in today’s competitive job market.
+When hiring, employers in the field often look for proficiency in the following areas:

 - Programming languages